Annex-Engineering/TradRack/docs/slicing/Slicing.md

   See the drawing below for a visualization of the cooling tube settings.
-  Colorful labels are slicer settings, and black labels in parentheseses are references that are used to determine the starting or ending points of the slicer settings.
+  Colorful labels are slicer settings, and black labels in parentheses are references that are used to determine the starting or ending points of the slicer settings.

   ![](images/slicer_toolhead_lengths.png)